corbtastik/yummo/_posts/samples/2022-10-01-custom-css.md

 author: Corbs
 category: samples
 tags:
   - css
   - sample
   - yummo
 ---

+{% include toc.html header="h3" text="Table of Contents" %}

 You can insert custom CSS styling for a page or post by adding front matter.